Antonio Olivari: L-Għanja tal-Poplu

 Antonio has participated in the L-Għanja tal-Poplu festival in 2008, 2009, 2010 and in the 2012 edition.
 In 2008, he qualified with the songs 'Isbaħ Jum', sung by Justin Galea, and 'Se Ngħaddi 'l Hawn', co-written with and sung by Corazon Mizzi.
 In 2009, he qualified again with the song 'Attent' and placed third.
 'Attent' was sung by Justin Galea.
 In 2010, he again participated with two songs: one entitled 'Bażar' sung by Justin Galea and another with Tale Kwali called 'Sur Wara Sur'.
 In 2012, Antonio participated with yet another two songs.
-The first, as part of Tale Kwali, was called 'Blokk Appartamenti' while the second song, with his then new band called Mistura, was called 'Isma' Bilfors'.
+The first, as part of Tale Kwali, was called 'Blokk Appartamenti' while the second song, with his then new band Mistura, was called 'Isma' Bilfors'.
 The latter won the prize for Best New Talent.